Melihomac/MERN/README.md

-# My Node JS, Mongodb and Express codes
+# Node JS, Mongodb and Express